Exploring Sicily by train

-The train to Palermo stops with squealing brakes at the station in the small Sicilian town of Santa Flavia.
+The train stops with squealing brakes at the station in the small Sicilian town of Santa Flavia.

 And, surprisingly, it is on time.

 Surprisingly?
-No - punctuality is perfectly normal here.
+No - punctuality is perfectly normal for trains in Sicily.
 Yes - and cleanliness too.

 Yes, the small Sicilian town of Santa Flavia is the perfect location for holidays in Sicily without a car and for expats who like to travel by train.